-Planning and control processes in organisations, and the involvement of management and management support personnel with them.
-Topics include: 'formal' and 'organisations' - some alternative perspectives and descriptions; planning and budgeting - theoretical perspectives and organisational descriptions; organisation structures and structuration; control processes in organisations - some alternative perspectives; participation as a mode of organisational control; accounting control systems - some alternative perspectives; designing management accounting systems - prescription or organisational choice?; categorising and evaluation the literatures on management planning and control.
+Planning and control processes in organizations, and the involvement of management and management support personnel with them.
+Topics include: 'formal' and 'organizational' perspectives on management planning and control; planning and decision-making in organizations - some alternative perspectives and descriptions; planning and budgeting - theoretical perspectives and organizational descriptions; organization structures and structuration; control processes in organizations - some alternative perspectives; participation as a mode of organizational control; accounting control systems - some alternative perspectives; designing management accounting systems - prescription or organizational choice; categorizing and evaluating the literatures on management planning and control.